 Following an executive career in international organisations in the private and NGO sectors, David now has a portfolio of non-executive and trustee board roles.

 David has previously been Chief Executive of The Elders, WWF-UK and Transparency International.
-His current roles include being Chair of the TI-UK Advisory Council, Senior Independent Director of Drax Group plc, a member of the Board (‘Council’) of Chatham House, and a member of the Ethical Investment Advisory Group of the Church of England.
+His current roles include being Chair of the TI-UK Advisory Council, Chair of Anthesis Group, Senior Independent Director of Drax Group plc, a member of the Board (‘Council’) of Chatham House, and a member of the Ethical Investment Advisory Group of the Church of England.
 He is also an independent Councillor on his local parish Council.
 David has degrees in theology & finance and an honorary doctorate.

 Nick is a freelance consultant, offering support to charities, social change organisations, foundations and philanthropists.
 He was formerly Trust Secretary (Chief Executive) at the Joseph Rowntree Charitable Trust, where he led a programme promoting democratic, corporate and media accountability.
 He has previously been a trustee of the Friends Provident Charitable Foundation and holds post-graduate qualifications in management and consultancy.
 Nick lives and works in York.